 - How much business will a territory or account produce naturally, if we keep doing what we have been doing?
 If a salesperson, manager, or director is to achieve any specific target, answering this question reveals the scale of the challenge.
 Determining the gap between what will probably happen naturally and the desired outcome prompts thought, planning and action to bridge the gap.

 Forethought, planning, preparation are necessary only when the answers are unknown, or even considered unknowable.
 Eisenhower said, ‘in preparing for battle, I have found that plans are useless but planning is indispensable.
 Gary player put it better when a spectator exclaimed how lucky his shot out of the sand trap had been.
 His ball had finished 18 inches from the pin (where I play golf, we still talk in yards, feet and inches).
 On hearing the spectator, Gary said, “I guess you are right, but you know, it’s a funny thing.
 The more I practice the better I become, and the better I become, the luckier I get.”

 If I where to ask Gary what warrants the most practice, I’ll hazard a guess that he would say, “putting”.
 He might go on to explain that most people use a putter at least twice on every hole.
 Dragging myself away from discussing golf and getting back to the point, without forethought and planning, how can we know what to practice?

 Article by Clive Miller

-If you need to improve cold calling, increase lead generation, or establish sales pipeline management, we can help.
-Telephone +44 (0)1392 851500.
+If you need to improve sales forecast accuracy or sales pipeline management we can help.
+For more information telephone +44 (0)1392 851500.
 We will be pleased to learn about your needs and talk through some options.
-Alternatively Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.
+Alternatively Send an email to email@example.com for a prompt reply or use the contact form here.